yatima-inc/electrolysis/README.md

 ## About

 A tool for formally verifying Rust programs by transpiling them into definitions in the [Lean](http://leanprover.github.io/) theorem prover.
+[Presentation at Oregon Programming Languages Summer School](presentation/presentation.pdf)

 ## Installation